THE THIRD SUSTAINABLE LIVELIHOODS PROJECT (P125232):

 2) Design and schedule all surveys.

-3) Oversee technical aspects including sampling, interviewer training, data collection, data entry, and variable aggregation and descriptive reports.
+3) Oversee technical aspects including sampling, interviewer training, data collection, data entry, variable aggregation, and descriptive reports.

 4) Participate directly in the oversight of fieldwork, through site visits, review of progress and review of primary data.